VedaShivayogi/Automated-Certificate-Generator-Using-Python/README.md

 ## 🤝 Support.

-For issues or questions, review the troubleshooting section or check the console output for error messages.
+For issues or questions, review the troubleshooting section or check the console output for error messages..